Chairman’s Corporate Governance Statement

 In addition, the Group recognises its responsibility to protect the environment.
 The Group strives to manage its operations in ways that are environmentally sustainable and economically feasible and provides appropriate educational programs for staff and other stakeholders.

-The Group has a Corporate Social Responsibility Committee (CSRC) which is responsible for ensuring that each business in the Group operates to the same broad guidelines defined in the Group policy statement issued by the CSRC.
+The Group has a Corporate CSRC which is responsible for ensuring that each business in the Group operates to the same broad guidelines defined in the Group policy statement issued by the CSRC.
 This statement deals with health and safety, employee wellbeing, the Group’s impact on the environment and its social responsibility.

 Every new or prospective supplier must satisfactorily complete an audit before being validated by the Group.
 Follow up audits are undertaken on a regular basis once suppliers are accepted.
 With the benefits of language and location, the Group’s Hong Kong office is able to control the audits of the suppliers in Asia.
 Other supplier audits are controlled from the UK.